JanPohls/SPB-repo/README.md

 To launch the app, please download all files and read Thermoelectric Optimizer-SPB Model Python for more instructions.

+Version 2 includes the minimum thermal conductivity and the Klemens model.

 ## Thermoelectric Performance
 Compute the thermoelectric parameters as function of the carrier concentration using empirical data.
 ![GUI](GUI.png)